g-leech/argmin-gravitas/_posts/2021-03-17-ai-risk-basics.markdown

 #### Theoretical risk

-People have come up with [real but unrealistically slow](https://en.wikipedia.org/wiki/AIXI) algorithms for general intelligence published: [each](https://ojs.aaai.org/index.php/aimagazine/article/view/15084) implies an attempt to gain arbitrary power.
-Assuming that such models tell us anything about computationally tractable systems which will approximate them, we find weak reason to think that the default outcome is unsafe.
+People have come up with [real but unrealistically slow](https://en.wikipedia.org/wiki/AIXI) algorithms for general intelligence: [each](https://ojs.aaai.org/index.php/aimagazine/article/view/15084) of them entail an attempt to gain arbitrary power.

+So if we assume that such models tell us _anything_ about the tractable systems which will approximate them, we have weak reason to think that the default outcome is unsafe.

 <br>